Complications Before Birth

-On the day the prenatal ultrasound showed the sex of their third child, the Brabham's also found out about some health concerns.
-The ultrasound showed that their baby girl's growth was restricted, and there was something wrong with her kidney.
-Further tests revealed, her head was disproportionately small, and the development of the brain didn't seem to be progressing as expected.
+On the day the prenatal ultrasound showed the sex of their third child, Zeta's family also found out about some health concerns.
+The ultrasound showed their baby girl's growth was restricted, and there was something wrong with her kidney.
+Further tests revealed Zeta's head was disproportionately small, and the development of the brain didn't seem to be progressing as expected.

-Zeta Christian Brabham was born March 5, 2010, weighing 4 pounds and 10 ounces.
-Immediately, Zeta was diagnosed with a non-functioning kidney, a cleft palate, narrowing in one of her nasal passages, coloboma of the eyes (essentially a cleft in the eye), some minor heart defects, possible hearing loss, breathing issues and poor muscle tone.
-Within a couple of weeks, she was also diagnosed with CHARGE syndrome, a genetic disorder affecting most organs of the body.
+Zeta was born March 5, 2010, weighing 4 pounds and 10 ounces.
+Immediately, she was diagnosed with a non-functioning kidney, cleft palate, narrowing in one of her nasal passages, coloboma of the eyes (essentially a cleft in the eye), minor heart defects, possible hearing loss, breathing issues and poor muscle tone.
+Within a couple of weeks, Zeta was also diagnosed with CHARGE syndrome, a genetic disorder affecting most organs of the body.

-But, over the next few months Zeta was continually taken home and then readmitted to a local hospital for the same symptoms: fever, seizures involving full body convulsions, facial twitching, involuntary smiling, oxygen desaturations and feeding intolerance.
+Over the next few months, Zeta was continually taken home and then readmitted to a local hospital for the same symptoms: fever, seizures involving full body convulsions, facial twitching, involuntary smiling, oxygen desaturations and feeding intolerance.
 Most times the final diagnosis would alternate between pneumonia and an urinary tract infection (UTI).

 Zeta's mom, Angel, was convinced most of her daughter’s problems stemmed from a neurological issue.
 But the opinions of the medical staff varied – some believed it was neurological, while others thought it had to do with the heart.

 At 8 months, Zeta’s breathing became more problematic, and a trach was placed into her neck.
 At this same time, an MRI was done of her brain.
-The diagnosis was in.... tuber cinerum or Hypothalamic Hamartoma (known as HH).
-The doctor said it was very rare, and they didn't know much about it, but it could be related to seizures.
-So they recommended she be referred out to another hospital.
+The diagnosis was tuber cinerum, also known as Hypothalamic Hamartoma (HH).
+The doctor said it was very rare and they didn't know much about it, but it could be related to seizures.
+So they recommended Zeta be referred out to another hospital.

 Through research, the family discovered their two possible destinations to bring their daughter for surgery – either go to Australia or Arizona.
-Phoenix Children’s Hospital is one of a few medical centers in the world with the best care, skill and expertise to handle cases like Zeta’s.
+Barrow at Phoenix Children’s is one of a few medical centers in the world with the best care, skill and expertise to handle cases like Zeta’s.

 As soon as they arrived at Phoenix Children's, Zeta was evaluated and ordered to have follow-up tests to pinpoint exactly where the seizures were coming from.
-Epilepsy surgery expert Dr. Ruth Bristol from the Barrow Neurological Institute at Phoenix Children's Hospital was brought in to lead her care and collaborate with other multidisciplinary specialists at the Hospital.
+Epilepsy surgery expert, Dr. Ruth Bristol, from the Barrow Neurological Institute at Phoenix Children's was brought in to lead her care and collaborate with other multidisciplinary specialists at the Hospital.

-All the doctors agreed that surgery was the best option to help her develop normally.
+All the doctors agreed surgery was the best option to help her develop.
 With the operation, she has a chance to live a relatively normal life.

-In July 2011, Dr. Bristol performed a stereotactic resection of the one centimeter hypothalamic hamartoma on Zeta at 16 months old.
-Following the surgery, the Brabham's have seen a drastic improvement – Zeta went almost seven weeks without any seizures whereas before they occurred daily.
+In July 2011, Dr. Bristol performed a stereotactic resection of the 1 cm HH on Zeta at 16 months old.
+Following the surgery, her family has seen a drastic improvement – Zeta went almost seven weeks without any seizures whereas before they occurred daily.

 To date, Zeta has had 20 hospitalizations, a dozen procedures and has spent most of her life in the intensive care unit (ICU).
-The Brabham family feels so grateful and blessed to have many, many caring doctors, nurses and therapists - even under the most crazed and stressful circumstances.
+Her family feels so grateful and blessed to have so many caring doctors, nurses and therapists – even under the most stressful circumstances.